cutaway-security/ics-summit-2025-osint-workshop/task4.md

 7. Does the site have a support and / or vulnerability information page?

+### Geolocation Target Analysis

+If you finish early, or as a part of your follow-on research, go back and use any geolocation information about your target to do the searches you performed in [Task 2](task2.md).
+Determine if you can find the target's headquarter's building, plants, or remote process sites (e.g. substation, pump station, compressor station).

 ## Next Step

 When you are done, move onto [Task 5](task5.md): Start SpiderFoot Information Gathering.